White Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-6.
+- In nine games as the underdog over the last 10 matchups, the White Sox have a record of 3-6.

-- When it comes to the total, the White Sox and their opponents are 6-4-0 in their previous 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the White Sox and their foes are 6-4-0 when it comes to hitting the over.

-- Bookmakers have yet to post a spread in any of the White Sox's past 10 games.
-The average over/under established by sportsbooks in Chicago's past three games has been 7.8, a streak during which the White Sox and their opponents have hit the over every time.
+- The White Sox's previous 10 matchups have not had a spread posted by oddsmakers.

 White Sox Betting Records & Stats

-- Chicago and its opponents have hit the over in 18 of its 33 games with a total this season.
+- Chicago and its opponents have gone over the total this season in 18 of its 34 opportunities.

 - The White Sox have yet play a game with a spread this season.